You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 a silhouette of a man drinking from a bottle while at work, showing tradies to drink more water to stay Hydrated

-Sweat loss can be up to 10–12 litres per day, and sweat contains sodium, an essential electrolyte.
+Sweat loss can be up to 10–12 litres per day, and sweat contains sodium and chloride, both an essential electrolytes.

-Electrolytes are essential minerals like sodium and potassium (there are 7 electrolytes). (source)
+Electrolytes are essential minerals, and there are 7 electrolytes in total. (source)

 You get them from foods like nuts, dairy, and leafy greens or electrolyte tablets or powders as a quick boost when sweating heavily.